Festus Ezeli: Golden State Warriors (2012–2016)

+Portland Trail Blazers (2016–17)

+On July 7, 2016, Ezeli signed with the Portland Trail Blazers.
+On August 23, he was ruled out for six weeks after undergoing a left knee injection.
+Two months later, Ezeli suffered a minor setback in his comeback from the procedure, with swelling in his knee.
+In mid-December, it became apparent to the Trail Blazers that conservative treatment of Ezeli's aching left knee was not working, and that season-ending surgery was imminent.
+On March 8, 2017, Ezeli underwent knee surgery and was ruled out for the rest of the 2016–17 season.

+On June 30, 2017, Ezeli was waived by the Trail Blazers without having played a game for them.

 Westchester Knicks (2021)

-On July 7, 2016, Ezeli signed with the Portland Trail Blazers.
-On August 23, 2016, he was ruled out for six weeks after undergoing a left knee injection.
-Two months later, he suffered a minor setback in his comeback from the procedure, with swelling in his left knee.
-In mid-December, it became apparent to the Trail Blazers that conservative treatment of Ezeli's aching left knee wasn't working, and that season-ending surgery was imminent.
-On March 8, 2017, he underwent surgery on his left knee and was ruled out for the entire 2016–17 season.
-On June 30, 2017, he was waived by the Trail Blazers before appearing in a game for them.

-On March 2, 2021, Ezeli signed a contract with the Westchester Knicks of the NBA G League, returning to professional basketball after a 4-year hiatus dealing with multiple injuries and difficult recoveries.
+On March 2, 2021, Ezeli signed a contract with the Westchester Knicks of the NBA G League, returning to professional basketball after a four-year hiatus dealing with multiple injuries and difficult recoveries.
 He was immediately assigned the number 20 jersey.
-He appeared in two games.
+Ezeli appeared in two games.

 On April 17, 2021, Ezeli signed with Rivers Hoopers to play in the inaugural season of the Basketball Africa League (BAL).
-However, before playing a single game with the Hoopers, Ezeli got injured and was replaced by Robinson Opong.
+However, he did not play a game for the Hoopers before getting injured and being replaced by Robinson Opong.